Last Updated on

-In the case of a bass fishing rod, or any other fishing rod, action is a description of how much the rod will bend when pressure is placed on it.
+In the case of a fishing rod, action is a description of how much the rod will bend when pressure is placed on it.

 Rods that bend a lot are considered parabolic, or that they bend consistently along the length of the rod.
 Rods that have a parabolic bend are generally slow action rods.

 When you are bass fishing, a slow action rod may not pull back a hook fast enough to keep the fish from fully swallowing the hook.

 Slow action bass rods can also cause some types of lures to tear from a strong fish’s mouth, causing damage to the fish.